MyRandomShit/tech-progression/reference_materials/94_13_timeline_the_forge.md

 **The Response: The Global Justice Organization (GJO) - Established 2047**

 **The Philosophy:**
 "Myanmar taught us genocide can happen anywhere.
 Bangalore taught us corporations have no borders.
+Amazon taught us environmental destruction is genocide of future generations.
 Fake news spreads globally.
 Evil is global.
 Therefore, justice must be global.
 No more hiding behind national sovereignty.
 No more 'internal affairs.'
 Justice is universal.
 Enforcement is universal.
 Always."

 ---